zendesk/radar-docker-example/README.md

 So you want to run quickly a radar server inside docker, and you don't want to think about connecting containers, or launching new virtual machines.
 You just want it to work.

+This example runs radar client and server side.
+Client on port 80 and server in port 8000.
+As of now there aren't that many examples to play with, but I promise I'll get some.

 ## The preparing

 * Install docker, docker-machine and docker-compose.